Medication Search: Benlysta

 SLE is a disease where the body’s natural defenses (immune system) attack the tissues and organs of the body.
-Belimumab works to reduce the activity of the body’s immune system and control the symptoms caused by the damage to skin, joints and organs.
+In lupus nephritis, autoantibodies in the immune system attack the kidneys, causing kidney inflammation.
+Belimumab works to reduce the activity of the body’s immune system and control the symptoms caused by the damage to skin, joints, and organs.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.